freistli/rootbot/README.md

 # Welcome to your new bot

 This bot project was created using the Empty Bot template, and contains a minimal set of files necessary to have a working bot.
-Added certain triggers, dialogs and skills to make it integrated with several LLMs and working Microsoft Teams Platform.
+Added certain triggers, dialogs and skills to make the bot integrated with several LLMs services from OpenAI and Azure OpenAI, working on Microsoft Teams Platform.
+You can configure the triggers in the project to use one or more LLMs services based on your needs.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/8623897/221474676-847cfaa9-fb1c-4a1f-9a48-e987c7242c58.png">